Finnaware/Kyu-latro/README.md

-Retextures parts of the game be to be pokémon themed!
+Retextures parts of the game be to be Fennekin line themed!

 Requires [Malverk](https://github.com/Eremel/Malverk)